jacecotton/tcds/pages/design/typography.md

 ## Headings

-Heading sizes map to the above type scale, with some extra specifications.
+Heading styles map to the above type scale, with some extra specifications.

-All headings have a 1 rem top and bottom spacing.
-If the heading does not directly proceed another heading, it will have a top spacing of 2.5 rem.
+All headings have a 1 rem/16 pixel top and bottom spacing.
+If the heading does not directly follow another heading, it will have a top spacing of 2.5 rem/40 pixels.

 <aside>
 <details>